Rolex new model

 ⓒ Rolex

-Other than that, The configuration is the same as the current Perpetual Calendar.
+Other specifications are the same as the current Perpetual Calendar.
 It is equipped with the self-winding Caliber 3230 and has a 70-hour power reserve.
-A notable change is that the criteria for Superlative Chronometer certification have been strengthened.
+A notable change is that the Superlative Chronometer certification standards have been strengthened.
 The new standards add three items: resistance to magnetism, Reliability, And sustainability.
-In addition to verifying final performance, Pre-verification is now conducted during development and production, Expanding the scope of certification.
-The daily deviation remains at –2 to +2 seconds, But the enhanced certification brings even greater reliability.
+The scope of certification has been expanded to include not only final performance verification but also pre-verification during development and production.
+The daily deviation remains at –2 to +2 seconds but the enhanced certification provides even more solid reliability.

 Yacht-Master II Ref.
 126680 & Ref.
 126688